 Bladder stones are collections of mineral crystals that combine together in the urinary tract.
 They can cause discomfort and lead to more serious problems that require the care of a veterinarian.

-Because the food your cat eats plays an important role in his or her overall health and well-being, Hill's nutritionists and veterinarians have developed clinical nutrition especially formulated to help support your cat's bladder health.
+Because the food your dog eats plays an important role in his or her overall health and well-being, Hill's nutritionists and veterinarians have developed clinical nutrition especially formulated to help support your dog's bladder health.

 Bladder Health Warning Signs

 - Frequent attempts to urinate, without producing much urine